-The program is a product of the Canada-Saskatchewan Agrifood Innovation Fund, creating a Research Chair and a Specialized Livestock Research Program at WCVM to promote and perform basic and applied animal research.
+The program is a product of the Canada-Saskatchewan Agrifood Innovation Fund, creating a Research Chair in Specialized Livestock Health and Production at the WCVM to promote and perform basic and applied animal research.

 The current Research Chair is Dr. Murray Woodbury.
-Murray graduated with a DVM from W.C.V.M. in 1974.
-He has also achieved an M.Sc (Epidemiology) from Ontario Veterinary College, and an M.Sc (Specialized Livestock) from W.C.V.M. where he studied antler growth and innervation.
+Murray graduated with a DVM from the WCVM in 1974.
+He has also achieved an MSc (Population Medicine) from Ontario Veterinary College, and an MSc (Specialized Livestock) from WCVM where he studied antler growth and innervation.

 The objectives of the program are:

 - Improve herd management, disease control and nutrition in order to expand and enhance current primary production of specialized livestock species.